 Introduction

 Rory McIlroy has made an impression with an excellent start at The Masters this year, where he even leads the leaderboard after the first 36 holes.
-This marks a significant opportunity for him to achieve back-to-back victories at the prestigious Augusta National, something very few have accomplished in the tournament's history.
+This marks a significant opportunity for him to achieve a back-to-back victory at the prestigious Augusta National, which few have accomplished in the history of the tournament.
 What do his statistics look like this year and what can we learn from this impressive start?

 Key takeaways

-- Rory McIlroy started the tournament with a score of -8 after 36 holes.
+• Rory McIlroy began the tournament with a score of -8 after 36 holes.

-- This is only the second time in his career that McIlroy has begun The Masters so strongly.
+• This is only the second time in his career that McIlroy has started The Masters so strongly.

-- His parents were present this year to celebrate his achievements at the 18th green, making his victory last year even more special.
+• His parents were present this year to celebrate his performance at the 18th green, making his win last year even more special.

-- Only a few golfers have ever won back-to-back at Augusta National, adding pressure on McIlroy.
+• Only a few golfers have ever won back-to-back at Augusta National, which increases the pressure on McIlroy.

-- His current form and mental strength seem to position him well for his further performance in the tournament.
+• His current form and mental strength seem to position him well for his continued performance in the tournament.

 Context and background

 Rory McIlroy, one of the most talented golfers of his generation, has had an impressive career thus far.
-He won his first Masters title in 2011 and has since inspired millions of fans around the world.
-However, in recent years, he has faced disappointments, especially at the biggest moments like The Masters.
-His previous victory was a significant turning point in his career, not only reclaiming the title but also showing his mental resilience, which is essential in the competitive world of golf.
-This year he seems to be back in top form, with statistics that support his impressive start.
+He won his first Masters title in 2011 and has since inspired millions of fans worldwide.
+However, in recent years he has also faced disappointments, particularly at major moments like The Masters.
+His previous victory was a significant turning point in his career where he not only reclaimed the title but also demonstrated his mental resilience, which is essential in the competitive world of golf.
+This year, he appears to be back in top form, with statistics that support his impressive start.

 Rory's strong start: numbers and analysis

 After two rounds, Rory's score of -8 has placed him in first place, with an average of 68 strokes per round.
-This is particularly remarkable considering the challenging hilly course of Augusta, which many experts regard as one of the toughest in the world.
-By comparison, McIlroy’s previous best score after 36 holes at The Masters was -7 in 2011.
-This statement indirectly emphasizes that his start this year is even more impressive.
+This is particularly remarkable considering the challenging hilly layout of Augusta, which many experts deem one of the hardest in the world.
+For comparison, McIlroy’s previous best score after 36 holes at The Masters was -7 in 2011.
+This statement indirectly highlights that his start this year is even more impressive.

-McIlroy's statistics are telling: he ranks first in both the number of birdies (10) and greens in regulation (81%), demonstrating that his accuracy and finesse on the course are in the right rhythm.
-His driver has also served him well, with an average distance of 320 yards, which he often uses to dominate the fairways and maximize his chances for birdies.
+McIlroy's statistics are telling: he is at the top in both the number of birdies (10) and greens in regulation (81%), demonstrating that his accuracy and finesse on the course are in the right rhythm.
+His driver has also served him well, averaging a distance of 320 yards, which he often utilizes to dominate the fairways and maximize his chances for birdies.

 In their own words

-"It's a great start for me this year, especially after everything that has happened over the past season.
-I feel good and am excited about the next rounds."
+"It's a great start for me this year, especially after everything that happened last season.
+I feel good and I'm excited about the upcoming rounds."

 — Rory McIlroy